Logeswaran123/FoodVision/README.md

 *<number of epochs to train\>* - Number of epochs to train.
 Default: 100

 ## Streamlit
 Streamlit is an open-source framework that helps to build an application with few lines of code.
+Cool stuff!
 Check it out [Streamlit](https://streamlit.io/).

 To run the FoodVision 101 application, clone the repository, and run the following commands,
 ```python